exo-lang/exo2-artifact/README.md

 cmake --build build/avx512/
 ```
 If you want to build ExoBLAS for avx2, change the above avx512 to avx2.
+Note that ExoBLAS contains more kernels than what was reported in the paper.

 #### Run performance benchmark against OpenBLAS and MKL (Optional, highly time-consuming)